legendu-net/blog/misc/content/2019-10-01-tips-on-pyspark.markdown

     which hides the official `pyspark` module in Python.
     It is suggestion that adopt the trick of "prefixing an underscore to file names" when submitting a PySpark job.

+2. PySpark does not support converting `$"col"` to a Column implicitly.
+    However,
+    the function `pyspark.sql.functions.col` works the same as in Spark.

 ## Dependencies